-The AHM model is conceptualized as a two-level optimisation problem.
+The AHM model is conceptualized as a two-level optimisation problem [11].
 At the upper, system optimisation (SO) level, the route assignment is sought which minimises the deviation from an optimal vector of key performance indicators for the given network demand.
-Practically, such assignment yields lowest possible additional cost arising from fuel burn ("Environment" KPA) and ATFM delays ("Capacity" KPA), [17].
+Practically, such assignment yields lowest possible additional cost arising from fuel burn ("Environment" KPA) and ATFM delays ("Capacity" KPA), [26].

 At the lower modelling level a continuous user-optimising (UO) problem is solved.
-UO stage finds a toll-and-rebate policy which replicates the SO assignment, wherein no user will have a less expensive alternative than the assigned one, in line with the definition of the user equilibrium notion [18, 19].
-The idea of AHM is therefore to reconcile two otherwise typically divorced perspectives - the network as a whole and the myriad of individual demands - by means of pricing policy, so that the user-optimising assignment at the same time becomes the system optimal one [2].
+UO stage finds a toll-and-rebate policy which replicates the SO assignment, wherein no user will have a less expensive alternative than the assigned one, in line with the definition of the user equilibrium notion [27].